International first for journalism...

 In this module students decide on a specialist subject area, study the nature of correspondents’ work in their chosen field, and also prepare longer 'feature' pieces aimed at specifically targeted audiences.
 Writing and research skills are relevant to all media platform.

-Siren FM is housed in the media centre, where you can broadcast to the whole of the Lincoln area.
+Siren FM, the on-campus community radio station, is housed in the media centre, where you can broadcast to the whole of the Lincoln area.

 The latest virtual studio technology is installed in our dedicated TV newsroom.